ambientWave/Odoo-Frontend-Backend-Customization/README.md

-# Adding a new button to a specific model and view
+# Adding a new button to the upper panel of a specific model and view
 This demonstartes customizations in a given module.
 The added button which is named "myButton" opens up a new js window alert and a new odoo view.

 ## Screenshots